tianyin/rex/docs/EH.md

 Note:
 1. `valid` field is of type `u64`.
 This may not seem space effcient at a glance, but since both `cleanup_fn` and `cleanup_arg` are 64 bit large.
-   The alignment of the struct is 64 bit anyway.
+   The alignment of the struct is 64 bits anyway.
 2. According to
    [Rustonomicon](https://doc.rust-lang.org/nomicon/repr-rust.html) and
    [Rust doc](https://doc.rust-lang.org/std/option/#representation),